-6. How many finalists will be selected in each category?
+- 6. How many finalists will be selected in each social impact track?

-Depending on the number of applicants per category, between 6 and 9 finalists will be selected in each Contest category, based on judges' feedback.

-7. How much financial support do winning teams receive and when will it be distributed?
+Depending on the number of applicants per track, between 3 and 5 finalists will be selected in each track, based on judges' feedback. - 7.
+How much financial support do winning teams receive and when will it be distributed?

-Award amounts will be determined based on the number of winners in each category.
-The average category-specific award is about \$5,000 and teams can receive a maximum of \$10,000.
-Awards will be dispersed in Summer 2019.
+Award amounts will be determined based on the number of winners in each track.
+Awards will range from a minimum of \$5000 to a maximum of \$20,000.
+Awards will be dispersed in Summer 2020.

-8. What if I suspect issues related to plagiarism?
+- 8. What if I suspect issues related to plagiarism?

 Please contact the Big Ideas team immediately.
-We will look into the matter.

-9. What if I want to get in touch with, or serve as a mentor for a team?
+We will look into the matter. - 9.
+What if I want to get in touch with, or serve as a mentor for a team?

 The Big Ideas team is happy to connect judges and students.
-Send us an email and we will facilitate an introduction if both parties indicate an interested in connecting.

-10. How can I connect with other judges and mentors in the Big Ideas network?
+Send us an email and we will facilitate an introduction if both parties indicate an interested in connecting. - 10.
+How can I connect with other judges and mentors in the Big Ideas network?

 You can connect with the Big Ideas network online by joining the LinkedIn Group.
-If you are based in the Bay Area, we would encourage you to attend our Grand Prize Pitch Day and Awards Celebration in the spring to meet other judges and mentors, as well as students, in person.

-11. Who can I contact if I have questions during the judging phase?
+If you are based in the Bay Area, we would encourage you to attend our Grand Prize Pitch Day and Awards Celebration in the spring to meet other judges and mentors, as well as students, in person. - 11.
+Who can I contact if I have questions during the judging phase?

-If you have any questions, please feel free to contact the Big Ideas team by email (francis.gonzales@berkeley.edu) or by phone at 510-664-5361.
+If you have any questions, please feel free to contact the Big Ideas team by email (bigideas@berkeley.edu) or by phone at 510-666-9120